jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 ])
 ```

-The results from Tantivy are resolved into a set of integer `id` column values.
+### Creating a Sargable Predicate

+The results returned by the full-text index search are an unordered collection
+of Tantivy documents.
+We use Tantivy to retrieve the stored `id` values for the
+matching documents.

-The original predicate: `title LIKE '%dairy cow%'` can now be transformed into
+Now we can rewrite the original predicate: `title LIKE '%dairy cow%'` into a
-a predicate pushdown friendly predicate: `id IN (...)` which will filter the
+sargable predicate: `id IN (...)`  using the list of `id` value returned from
-same rows in the Parquet file.
+the full-text index.

+This rewritten predicate can use the min/max statistics to prune row groups,
-This predicate: `id IN (...)` can be now be used while scanning the Parquet file
+and data pages while scanning the Parquet data source.
-to skip data pages and row groups significantly reducing both decoding compute
-and I/O.

 ### Building the Full-Text Index